Healthy Pasta Fagioli Recipe (Italian Pasta and Beans)

 Bowl Of Pasta Fagioli

-Any small creamy white bean will work, I don’t recommend subbing in black beans or red kidney beans in this soup as it will alter the flavor too much.
+Lastly, ditalini pasta is preferred here.
+In a pinch, other short pasta will work, but I highly recommend seeking out Ditalini.
+I don’t recommend subbing in black beans or red kidney beans in this soup as it will alter the flavor too much.

 Can you add in additional vegetables?